Why Are the Academy Awards Statuettes Called "Oscars"?

-The popular theory is that the nickname for the The Academy Award of Merit—as the statuette is actually named—was coined by Academy Award librarian and future Director of the Academy of Motion Picture Arts and Sciences Margaret Herrick.
-The story goes that when she first saw the statue in 1931, she said that it looked like her Uncle Oscar.
-According to Emanuel Levy, author of All about Oscar: The History and Politics of the Academy Awards, columnist Sidney Skolsky was there when she said this and would later write that “Employees have affectionately dubbed their famous statuette ‘Oscar.’”
+The popular theory is that the nickname for the Academy Award of Merit (as the statuette is officially known) was coined by Academy Award librarian and future Director of the Academy of Motion Picture Arts and Sciences Margaret Herrick.
+The story goes that when Herrick first saw the statue in 1931, she said that it looked like her Uncle Oscar.
+According to Emanuel Levy, author of All About Oscar: The History and Politics of the Academy Awards, columnist Sidney Skolsky was there when Herrick said this and would later write that, “Employees have affectionately dubbed their famous statuette ‘Oscar.’”

 This week Sidney Skolsky joined the growing stable of writers that Publisher George Backer is assembling for his New York Post.
 Hollywood thought Publisher Backer had picked the right horse, for Skolsky is one of the ablest columnists in the business (he originated the term “Oscar” for Academy Awards) and by far the most popular…

 Though Skolsky has actual evidence to back his claim, his assertion that he coined the nickname is still slightly in doubt.
-Many claim that during Walt Disney’s Academy Award acceptance speech for Three Little Pigs in 1934 (the same year that Skolsky first covered the Awards), Disney referred to the statuette as “the Oscar,” which was supposedly an already well-established nickname for it within the industry.
+Many claim that during Walt Disney’s Academy Award acceptance speech for Three Little Pigs in 1934—the same year Skolsky first covered the Awards—Disney referred to the statuette as “the Oscar,” which was supposedly an already well-established nickname for it within the industry.
 The term Oscar was commonly used as a mocking nickname for the Academy Award (as Skolsky claims he used it)—but in this theory, Walt Disney was supposedly the first in the industry to publicly use the name in a positive light.

 Perhaps Margaret Herrick really did for some odd reason think the statuette resembled her uncle.
 Or maybe Skolsky really did come up with the moniker (whether he did or not, he certainly helped popularize it).
 In the end, nobody really knows why the Academy Award statuette is called an “Oscar."

 The idea for the design of the Academy Award statuette was thought up by MGM director Cedric Gibbons.
 His idea was to have a knight gripping a sword while standing on a film reel.
 Sculptor George Stanley was then hired to create the actual statuette based on this design idea.
-The first Academy Award’s ceremony was held on May 16, 1929 in the Blossom Room of the Roosevelt Hotel in Hollywood.
+The first Academy Awards ceremony was held on May 16, 1929 in the Blossom Room of Hollywood's Roosevelt Hotel.
 The nickname “Oscar” wasn’t officially adopted for the statuette by the Academy until 1939.

 Incidentally, the Academy states that the five spokes on the film reel the knight is standing on signify the original five branches of the Academy: writers, directors, actors, producers, and technicians.